 The NAA agreed to partnering, largely due to commitments to American Airlines, but they imposed a $20,000-a-day liquidated damages clause, if we did not meet the stringent deadline.
 It was rewarding to have completed the job on time, but receiving the Airport Authority’s crystal commendation, recognizing the effectiveness of our working style, made it even more so.

 Like our name implies, McCarthy Improvement is dedicated to continuous improvement of quality, efficiency, and reliability in the heavy construction industry, constantly evolving the way business is done to meet those goals.
-In the new millennium we acquired Foley Construction and Bellamy Bridge Builders to meet this aim through turnkey solutions.
+In the new millennium we acquired Foley Construction, Bellamy Bridge Builders, and recently Ballenger Paving to meet this aim through turnkey solutions.